godotengine/godot-docs/classes/class_canvasitem.rst

 Moves this node to display on top of its siblings.

-Internally, the node is moved to the bottom of parent's children list.
+Internally, the node is moved to the bottom of parent's child list.
 The method has no effect on nodes without a parent.

 .. rst-class:: classref-item-separator